Financial Aid Policies

 All awards are based on enrollment.
 Awards depend on a student's Expected Family Contribution (EFC) and enrollment status.
 If enrollment changes, aid may be adjusted.
 Students must maintain Satisfactory Academic Progress (SAP).

-Enrollment Status & Adjusting Aid Policy
+Enrollment Status and Adjusting Aid Policy

 Actively Participating Policy

-All students awarded financial aid may purchase required books & supplies in the ECC Bookstore approximately two weeks before the beginning of each semester.
+Students awarded financial aid and who qualify may use their financial aid to purchase required books and supplies in the ECC bookstore approximately two weeks before the beginning of each semester.

-If you have taken a class twice and received a passing grade (for financial aid a "D" or better is considered a passing grade), you may no longer receive financial aid for that class.
+If you have taken a class twice and received a passing grade (for financial aid, a "D" or better is considered a passing grade), you may no longer receive financial aid for that class.

 When a Financial Aid Recipient Withdraws Policy

 Federal Title IV funds are awarded under the assumption that the student will attend school for the entire period for which the financial aid is awarded.
-When a student withdraws, he/she may no longer be eligible for the full amount of Title IV and/or state funds as originally awarded.
+When a student withdraws, they may no longer be eligible for the full amount of Title IV and/or state funds as originally awarded.

-If a Title IV recipient withdraws from ECC after beginning attendance, the Financial Aid & Scholarships Office must calculate the amount of aid the student can keep, using the federal refund formula.
+If a Title IV recipient withdraws from ECC after beginning attendance, the Financial Aid & Scholarships Office must calculate the amount of aid the student can keep using the federal refund formula.
 Based on this calculation, all or a portion of funds received may be returned to the aid source (Federal and/or State Government).

-A student whose benefits have been terminated by the Department of Veterans Affairs (VA), as a result of the above school policy, may request resumption of payment of benefits after meeting one of the following:
+A student whose benefits have been terminated by the VA as a result of the above school policy may request resumption of payment of benefits after meeting one of the following:

 - Achieves good academic standing, as defined by the institution.

-Only the Department of Veterans Affairs approves resumption of payments.
-ECC will recertify only after one of the above conditions is satisfied and the unsatisfactory progress has been resolved.
+Only the VA approves the resumption of payments.
+ECC will only recertify after one of the above conditions is satisfied, and the unsatisfactory progress has been resolved.

-Students using non-GI bill benefits, including ING, IVG, or MIA-POW, need only meet the cumulative 2.0 GPA requirement.
+Students using non-GI Bill® benefits, including ING, IVG, or MIA-POW, need only meet the cumulative 2.0 GPA requirement.